paumayell/pangenomics-workshop/index.md

 > PNAS 2005. doi [10.1073/pnas.0506758102](https://doi.org/10.1073/pnas.0506758102).
 > In this research, while studying the available genomes of _S. agalactiae_,
 > Tettelin and collaborators discovered that there was inter-species
-> genome variation, and in consequence that one genome is not enough to
+> genome variation, and in consequence, one genome is not enough to
 > describe the genetic repertoire of a species.
 > All of the data used in this workshop can be downloaded from:
 >  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6599284.svg)](https://doi.org/10.5281/zenodo.6599284)